How To Make An Amazingly Fluffy Omelette

 I’ve had a lot of bad omelettes in my life.

 Some of them were flat and overcooked.
-Others were white and yellow in color (due to under-beating the eggs).
-The only saving grace for many of these omelettes is lots of fillings, cheese, and salsa on the side.
+Others had spots of white and spots of yellow (due to under-beating the eggs).
+The only saving grace for many of these omelettes is lots of fillings, meat, cheese, and salsa on the side.

 Many restaurants simply get omelettes wrong.